calvinhzy/aaz/Commands/storage-mover/job-definition/readme.md

 : Requests the Agent of any active instance of this Job Definition to stop.

 - [update](/Commands/storage-mover/job-definition/_update.md)
-: Update properties for a Job Definition resource.
-Properties not specified in the request body will be unchanged.
+: Updates a Job Definition resource, which contains configuration for a single unit of managed data transfer.